Mermaids (1990 film)

 Originally planned as the English-language debut of Swedish director Lasse Hallström, the film was ultimately directed by Benjamin after both Hallström and Frank Oz abandoned the project.
-Filming of Mermaids took place in various locations in Massachusetts in the fall of 1989.
+Filming took place in various locations in Massachusetts in fall 1989.

-Released in December 1990, Mermaids was met with critical acclaim, particularly for the performance of Ryder, who received a Golden Globe Award nomination and a National Board of Review Award.
+Released in December 1990, the film was met with mostly positive reviews, with acclaim towards the performance of Ryder, who received a Golden Globe Award nomination and a National Board of Review Award.
 Ricci also won a Young Artist Award for her performance.

 Plot

-In 1963 Oklahoma, Charlotte Flax is a neurotic 15-year-old whose carefree single mother, Rachel, relocates Charlotte and her 9-year-old half-sister, Kate, each time she ends a relationship.
-Rachel's parenting approach - which more resembles friendship than mothering - troubles the anxiety-ridden Charlotte, who is embarrassed by her mother's flamboyant nature.
+In 1963 Oklahoma, Charlotte Flax is a 15-year-old whose carefree 31-year-old single mother, Rachel, relocates her and her 9-year-old sister, Kate, each time she ends a relationship.
+Rachel's parenting approach - which more resembles friendship than mothering - troubles the anxiety-ridden Charlotte, who is embarrassed by her flamboyant nature.

-After ending an affair with her married employer, Rachel and her daughters move to the small town of Eastport, Massachusetts where she also gets a job as a receptionist for a lawyer.
-Charlotte is ecstatic about their new home's location, as it borders a convent, and she is obsessed with Catholicism, to the annoyance of her irreligious Jewish mother.
+After ending an affair with her married employer, Rachel, Charlotte, and Kate move to the small town of Eastport, Massachusetts where she also gets a job as a receptionist for a lawyer.
+Charlotte is ecstatic about their new home's location, as it borders a convent, as she is obsessed with Catholicism, to the annoyance of irreligious Jewish Rachel.

 Charlotte soon becomes enamored with Joe Peretti, a 26-year-old caretaker of the convent and local school bus driver.
-Meanwhile, Rachel meets a local shoe store owner, Lou Landsky, and slowly begins a relationship with him.
+Meanwhile, Rachel meets a local shoe store owner named Lou Landsky, and slowly begins a relationship with him.
 After the assassination of John F. Kennedy, Charlotte finds Joe ringing the convent bell and consoles him.
 However, as they begin to kiss, she feels filled with sin and flees.
 After the encounter, she begins fasting to purge her sinful thoughts, eventually passing out from hunger.

-Uneducated about sex, Charlotte fears that God will punish her with pregnancy via immaculate conception, and decides to steal her mother's car and run away.
-She drives all night before stopping at the home of a young family in New Haven, Connecticut, claiming to have suffered car troubles.
+Uneducated about sex, Charlotte fears that God will punish her with pregnancy via Immaculate Conception and decides to steal Rachel's car and run away.
+She drives all night before stopping at the home of a young family in New Haven, Connecticut, claiming to have suffered car trouble.

-The family invites her to have breakfast, but Lou arrives to retrieve Charlotte during the meal, having tracked her after reporting the car stolen.
-Rachel chastises Charlotte when she returns home, but Charlotte doesn't reveal why she ran away.
-The next day, Charlotte makes an appointment with a local obstetrician under the name Joan Arc.
-The doctor tells Charlotte it isn't possible for her to be pregnant as she is a virgin.
+The family invites her to have breakfast with them, but Lou arrives to retrieve her during the meal, having tracked her after reporting the car stolen.
+Rachel chastises her when she returns home, but she doesn't reveal why she ran away.
+The next day, she makes an appointment with a local obstetrician under the name Joan Arc.
+The doctor tells her it isn't possible for her to be pregnant as she is a virgin.